 The school follows the Hampshire Agreed Syllabus for Religious Education.
 At Manor Field Junior school, children are taught about a wide range of religions, learning to respect and ask questions about different religions, traditions and cultures around the world.
 We make R.E relevant by studying and celebrating real events and providing children with hands-on, relevant experiences. learning about various aspects of different cultures, and comparing them with those within our communities.

 Implementation of the curriculum

 We believe children learn best from exciting and real experiences to encourage curiosity and facilitate learning.
-We aim enhance our curriculum by relating our R.E. to our topic work where possible.
-We encourage and challenge our children to be resilient and curious learners, to think ‘outside the box’ and explore their skills, beliefs and ideas; asking questions at all times whilst experiencing exciting practical lessons.
+We aim to enhance our curriculum by relating our R.E. to our topic work where possible.
+We encourage and challenge our children to be resilient and curious learners, to think ‘outside the box’ and explore their skills, beliefs and ideas; they are encouraged to ask questions at all times, whilst experiencing exciting practical lessons.